AlexisHolyoak/AlexisHolyoak/README.md

 - 🌱 I’m currently learning Virtual Reality Development
 - 👯 I’m looking to collaborate on Java, Angular or VR
 - 🤔 I’m looking for help with Virtual Reality Cross Platform Development
-- 📫 How to reach me: peraltaholyoak.aj@gmailc.om
+- 📫 How to reach me: peraltaholyoak.aj@gmail.com